 The simplest way to explain this coverage is if your home is deemed no longer up to standard building code or regulations, any claim would not cover the cost of upgrading the damage to meet new building codes.
 The good news is that you can add a rebuilding ordinance or law coverage endorsement to your policy.

-Mold is a problem that grows over time.
-Because of this, insurance companies see the issue as something that can be prevented, especially before it becomes an issue that affects your home or your family’s health.
+Another common homeowners insurance exclusion is mold.
+Mold is a problem that grows over time and, because of this, insurance companies see the issue as something that can be prevented, especially before it becomes an issue that affects your home or your family’s health.
 Do your best to prevent against mold, learn more here.

 Aggressive Dog Breeds, Pools, & Trampolines